-Peanut Butter Banana Pancakes – the most delicious pancakes recipe!
-Perfect for a relaxing weekend morning or breakfast for dinner.
+Peanut Butter Banana Pancakes – fluffy pancakes filled with creamy peanut butter and diced banana.
+Perfect for a relaxing weekend morning or prepping ahead for easy breakfasts all week!

 How’s the time change treating you?